 What is the operation

-The most common method for removing adenoids is adenotomy.
+The most common method of removing adenoids is adenotomy.
 It is one of the shortest operations, lasting about 5 minutes under local or general anesthesia.

 Unfortunately, the operation cannot be 100% safe, as complications may arise: